 But then again, you must know.

 Your kittymates Callie and Starbucks miss you too.
 They wonder where the Oscar kitty has gone.
 Maybe you can give them a meow in their little kitty dreams to let them know you are OK and waiting for them.

 I shall see you on the Rainbow Bridge one day.

 Please wait there for me.
 You shall be forever in my thoughts until then.

 I love you Oscar.
 And you too, Lori.

-I have met a few friends in my life.
+Have made a few friends in life.